Celebrity Cruises Classes Explained: AquaClass vs The Retreat vs Concierge

 You may have heard about things like a Chef’s Table for a special dinner on some cruise ships.
 For example, river cruises usually have a “Captain’s Dinner” evening, and barge cruises do too.
 Princess Cruises has a version of this on steroids with its Chef’s Table experience.

 Celebrity Cruises doesn’t have that.
-However, they extend an invitation to Concierge guests to join a welcome lunch.
+However, they invite Concierge guests to join a welcome lunch.
 The Retreat and AquaClass do not have this (but they do have their exclusive restaurants, Luminae and Blu.)

 AquaClass vs. The Retreat vs. Concierge: Getting On and Off the Ship